tblasCode/spring-boot-micro-frontend-example/readme.md

 * quiz-app

 The `quiz-api` contains the backend API and the `quiz-ui` contains the Javascript based frontend.
-Both modules are pulled in as a dependency by `acme-example-app`.
+Both modules are pulled in as a dependency by `quiz-app`.

-The `acme-example-ui` maven module uses the `com.github.eirslett:frontend-maven-plugin` to delegate to the yarn / node tooling during the maven build process.
+The `quiz-ui` maven module uses the `com.github.eirslett:frontend-maven-plugin` to delegate to the yarn / node tooling during the maven build process.

 As a build tool we use `yarn` which delegates to the [parceljs](https://parceljs.org/) web-application bundler.